Data Protection

 Image

-• Visibility – difficulty in keeping an accurate inventory of all applications and data
+• Lack of Visibility: Organizations commonly struggle to keep an accurate inventory of all cloud applications and data.

-• Access – third-party hosted applications have less controls than on premise, making it more difficult to have full visibility of user activity, and how data is being used
+• Unsecured Access: Third-party hosted applications typically provide fewer controls than on-premises applications, making it more difficult to have full visibility of user activity and how sensitive data is being used.

 The Ultimate Guide to Data Protection